Skills that Shine Mentorship Program

 - Ewurama Karikari, mechanical engineering, Opportunity Scholar alumni

-- Mentees select their own mentors based on their individual values.
+- Mentees select their mentors based on their individual values.

-- StS is flexible; mentors and mentees can connect in person, over the phone or online.
+- While this program is virtual, if mentors and mentees feel comfortable, they can decide to connect in person, over the phone or online.